How Buzzwords Are The "Future" of Our Digital World

-Before we begin, I'd like to announce that I am now a tag moderator for the Next.js tag on Dev!
-It's a big achievement for me, as over the years writing posts to grow my audience is finally paying off.
+Before we begin, I'd like to announce that I am now a tag moderator for the Next.js tag on Dev.
+It's an achievement for me, as over the years writing posts to grow my audience is finally paying off.

-This broadly encompasses all the hype generated around Web3 and similar technologies, and why I believe that (often) they're nothing more than just buzzwords.
+This post aims to broadly encompass all hype generated around Web3 and similar technologies, and why I believe that (often) they're nothing more than just buzzwords.

 The reason I have so much passion for #Bitcoin is largely because of the model it demonstrates: a foundational internet technology that is not controlled or influenced by any single individual or entity.
 This is what the internet wants to be, and over time, more of it will be.

-So what is decentralisation of the web?
+So what is decentralization of the web?
 Well, back when computers first came into existence you connected directly to other computers, and the two computers talked between each other to pass through information.